jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Automotive, Smart Mobility, and Mobility\-as\-a\-Service (MaaS) ecosystem.
 45
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 46
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 OEMS AND SUPPLIERS SHARE RESPONSIBILITY
 Besides costly recalls, brand damage, and loss of data, cyber attacks against OEMs and their component suppliers have led to production shutdowns.
 In June 2023, a US\-based Tier\-1 supplier of high\-performance alloys for
-the Automotive industry began experiencing a network outage indicative of a cybersecurity incident.76 For the next 11 days, many aspects of the companys production were substantially disruptedincluding administrative, sales, financial, and customer service functions.
+the Automotive industry began experiencing a network outage indicative of a cybersecurity incident.76 For the next 11 days, many aspects of the company’s production were substantially disrupted—including administrative, sales, financial, and customer service functions.
 The company reported that the lost production time impacted net revenues by roughly $18\-20 million, and diluted earnings per share by approximately $0\.40\-$0\.45\.77